 Karate Classes In Lambeth

-Looking for a karate coach or karate lessons in Lambeth ?
+Looking for a karate coach or karate instructional classes in Lambeth ?

 What exactly is Karate?